deeplearningcostarica/deeplearningcostarica.github.io/index.md

 ![image-left](/assets/images/whatyoulearn_small.jpg){: .align-left}
 Whether you have some basic deep learning knowledge or are curious about it and want to get your feet wet, this course is for you.

 The course is designed as a mix of theory and hands-on coding exercises and projects.

-<br/><br/>
+Morning lectures are complemented by afternoon coding sessions.

 [Retreat Outline](/content){: .btn .btn--success}